Cancel anytime

 Goal

-To provide investment results that closely correspond, before fees and expenses, to the performance of the FTSE Asia ex Japan Index.
+To track the investment results of the FTSE Asia ex Japan Index.

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, seeking to replicate the index by investing in a portfolio of stocks that make up the FTSE Asia ex Japan Index.
+Strategy: The ETF employs a passive management strategy, attempting to replicate the performance of its underlying index.

 Market Position